-There are times when you’d rather be alone for a while and detach yourself from the world.
+Sometimes, you’d rather be alone and detach yourself from the world.

-You know that it isn’t easy to be lonely and isolated, but you still feel the need to be alone for a while.
+You know it isn’t easy to be lonely and isolated, but you still need to be alone for a while.

 As it turns out, it’s possible to get that alone feeling without completely alienating yourself.

 This article provides a list of the best movies about loneliness and isolation.
-If you want a bird’s eye view of what loneliness and isolation feel like without actually going through it, you can simply watch these movies.
+Watch these movies if you want a bird' s-eye view of loneliness and isolation without actually experiencing it.

 Let’s check them out!